by Paul Cornell

 The remaining two players had enormous literary careers of their own, but they too experienced greater success in those exciting years.

-Walter Jon Williams was already an established writer of historical fiction and games, when Martin joined the gaming group, but by 1987 he’d started selling hard SF novels and gained his first Hugo Award nominations.
+Walter Jon Williams was already an established writer of historical fiction and games like those on https://sip777.com/, when Martin joined the gaming group, but by 1987 he’d started selling hard SF novels and gained his first Hugo Award nominations.
 He continues to this day to produce everything from space opera to fantasy to cutting-edge thrillers and has been a World Science Fiction Convention Guest of Honour.
 When Martin arrived, Williams would have been the writer everyone wanted to catch up to, the catalyst for the whole group.
 The numerous characters he created for Wild Cards merit their own page in the fandom wiki, and the numerous stories he’s set in this world look set to continue.

 Victor Milán could also be said to have been a catalyst for the group when he put Superworld into Martin’s hands.
 1983 to 1987 were also exciting years for him as he forged a career in series SF, earned a Prometheus Award, and co-authored a novel with Snodgrass.
 He went on to write over a hundred novels.
 He died in 2018, in the midst of perhaps his most successful series, The Dinosaur Lords.
 For Wild Cards, he was just as prolific, remaining a mainstay of the line until the end.